| |

 Pacific Northwest American chestnut trees continue to grow and produce nuts.

-Growing American chestnut trees is an option in the Pacific Northwest.
+Growing American chestnut trees is an option in the Pacific West States.
 Given

 enough growing area and the American chestnut tree can extend out 20 or more